 Fight back: Libraries are good investments

 These cuts will have a devastating impact on small rural and First Nation libraries, which are heavily reliant on OLS – N services.
 Cuts will also impact the communities these libraries serve.
 Libraries across the North have banded together in solidarity to resist these reductions.
 Thunder Bay Public Library (TBPL) will fight back with a coordinated campaign involving library workers, trade unions, local communities and other agencies, which have also seen their budgets reduced.
 TBPL has over 30,000 active members and more than three million interactions with our community every year.
-You can write to your MPP to protest these cuts, and you can sign the petition at any branch library, or online at the TBPL website.
+You can write to your MPP to protest these cuts, and you can sign the petition at any branch library, or online on the TBPL website.

 If TBPL attempts to absorb these cuts and to manage services with half the funding, we will be sending the wrong message to the Ford government, which will come looking to reduce even more services.
-Despite reassurances, government officials, no doubt, already have their eyes on the funding they provide directly to public libraries.
+Despite reassurances, government officials, no doubt, already have their eyes on the funding provided directly to public libraries.
 TBPL receives around $200,000 in annual provincial funding.

 TBPL has evidence of the economic benefits of public libraries.
 A social return on investment (SROI) study demonstrates that for every dollar invested in TBPL, there is $6.70 in economic benefits to the community.
 Ironically, this SROI model was developed and promoted by OLS – N.